 If you’ve ever set out to intentionally be more charitable, then you know better than most that your efforts, as well as your internal disposition are often challenged to a fault!

-There are times when I consider the choice of my married vocation, and wonder if I would not be better serving God tucked away in a convent, or having immeasurable amounts of time to devote to the poor.
-I fool myself into thinking that, had I a different environment, richly entrenched in mandatory prayer, I would be able to more easily climb the rungs of holiness.
+There are times when I consider the choice of my married vocation, and wonder if I wouldn’t be better serving God tucked away in a convent, or having immeasurable amounts of time to devote to the poor.
+I fool myself into thinking that, had I a different environment richly entrenched in mandatory prayer, I would be able to more easily climb the rungs of holiness.

 What a laugh God must get at these imaginings, which are mused by the single layman, the mother, and the religious alike!